 At What Age Does Tummy Time Become Less Important?

 One of the first considerations is how old your baby is when rolling starts interfering with Tummy Time.
 The answer will help you decide which strategies to use.
 Most babies begin to roll belly to back between 2 and 5 months of age.
 In this post, we'll focus on "bigger babies" - those closer to the 4-5 month mark and beyond.
+If your baby is an early roller - 3 months or less, click here to learn how to continue Tummy Time.

 If your little one is close to 5 months of age, it's likely that he doesn't want to stay in any one position for long and is doing lots of rolling or attempts at rolling, wiggling and kicking in anticipation of sitting and crawling.
 In these cases, Tummy Time becomes more of a "transitional position" rather than a sustained position.
 Decreased Tummy Time as baby gets more mobile is expected.